yardsale8/stat110_book/_sources/IntroToCI/IntroToCI.rst

     <iframe id="kaltura_player" src="https://cdnapisec.kaltura.com/p/812561/sp/81256100/embedIframeJs/uiconf_id/33140371/partner_id/812561?iframeembed=true&playerId=kaltura_player&entry_id=0_avjiobd9&flashvars[mediaProtocol]=rtmp&amp;flashvars[streamerType]=rtmp&amp;flashvars[streamerUrl]=rtmp://www.kaltura.com:1935&amp;flashvars[rtmpFlavors]=1&amp;flashvars[localizationCode]=en&amp;flashvars[leadWithHTML5]=true&amp;flashvars[sideBarContainer.plugin]=true&amp;flashvars[sideBarContainer.position]=left&amp;flashvars[sideBarContainer.clickToClose]=true&amp;flashvars[chapters.plugin]=true&amp;flashvars[chapters.layout]=vertical&amp;flashvars[chapters.thumbnailRotator]=false&amp;flashvars[streamSelector.plugin]=true&amp;flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&amp;flashvars[dualScreen.plugin]=true&amp;&wid=0_gftztrz5" width="420" height="336" allowfullscreen webkitallowfullscreen mozAllowFullScreen frameborder="0"></iframe>

-When asking questions about some population of individuals, the ideal situation is collecting information on all of the individual of interest.
+When asking questions about some population of individuals, the ideal situation is collecting information on all of the individuals of interest.
 This is referred to as *taking a census* of the population.
 Most of the time, it is not feasible to collect information on the entire population.
-In this case we collect data on a sample of the population and use this information to make educated guesses about the population.
+In this case, we collect data on a sample of the population and use this information to make educated guesses about the population.
 This is referred to as **statistical inference**.
 More specifically, in statistical inference, we use *sample statistics* to make